ssvlabs/awesome-ssv/README.md

 - [Casimir](https://github.com/consensusnetworks/casimir) - Decentralized self custody staking and asset management for Ethereum and more

-Casimir is a cross chain digital asset management platform that allows users to manage all of their digital assets from NFTs to Staking across chains and wallets in a simple UI that enables users to retain privacy and self-custody.
+Casimir is a cross-chain digital asset management platform that allows users to manage all of their digital assets from NFTs to Staking across chains and wallets in a simple UI that enables users to retain privacy and self-custody.

 - [Blockscape Network](https://github.com/BlockscapeNetwork/ssv-institutional-staking) — KYC-compliant Ethereum staking powered by SSV

 Don't let compliance and regulatory requirements get in your way.
-We allow any institution to securely store and stake ETH assets in an insured, audited and reward-generating way.
+We allow any institution to securely store and stake ETH assets in an insured, audited, and reward-generating way.

 ### Operator services

 - [Stereum](https://github.com/stereum-dev/ethereum-node/) - a Node Setup GUI that built an easy SSV Network Operator setup

-If you got an Ubuntu server, you can use Stereum's Node tool to connect to it and install / maintain a SSV Operator without having to access the CLI.
-If you have any question about it, let us know 😄.
+If you got an Ubuntu server, you can use Stereum's Node tool to connect to it and install/maintain an SSV Operator without having to access the CLI.
+If you have any questions about it, let us know 😄.

 - [ChainUp Cloud](https://cloud.chainup.com/) — ChainUp Cloud is an all-in-one SSV platform